 Duck’s tattoo meaning

 Bird tattoos carry a lot of meanings and have become popular these days!
 You may want to have a duck tattoo etched on your body.
-Perhaps, doing so will take you back in time, where you saw cartoons of funny duck characters.
+Perhaps, doing so will take you back in time, to when you saw cartoons of funny duck characters.
 However, you need to be aware of the symbolism and meanings associated with this totem bird tattoo.

 The duck spirit is considered to be a highly resourceful animal and can live comfortably both on water and land.
 They can adapt well to their surroundings.
 They also have developed the ability to stay protected from their predators.